Dialogue between students and the government during the 1989 Tiananmen Square protests: May 14: The Dialogue Delegation

 Plans for the May 14th dialogue began on May 9, 1989, when Shen Tong was approached by a government official on campus claiming to be able to arrange an unofficial dialogue for the Dialogue Delegation with Yan Mingfu, the head of the Communist Party's United Front Work Department.
-The Dialogue Delegation raised three points for discussion which included the current student movement, the advancement of substantive reforms, and the clause within the Constitution of the People's Republic of China that guarantees freedom of speech and assembly.
+The Dialogue Delegation raised three points for discussion which included the current student movement, the advancement of substantive reforms, and the clause within the Constitution of China that guarantees freedom of speech and assembly.
 The dialogue was attended by Yan Mingfu, the Politburo member in charge of education Li Tieying, and ten other minor officials of various capacities.
 Thirteen students from the Dialogue Delegation were selected to lead the dialogue.

 Due to the short notice for dialogue, government officials claimed that the dialogue could not be broadcast live, which was an original demand from the students.
 The May 14 dialogue would instead be recorded by China Central Television and aired with a tape delay.
 The Dialogue Delegation continued to push for the live broadcast of the dialogue and demanded that the dialogue be at least broadcast live to students in Tiananmen Square.
 In addition to the Dialogue Delegation, other student observers were also present at this dialogue.
 Disorder occurred in the dialogue proceedings as students observers tried to get their questions directed at the government, detracting the dialogue from the Dialogue Delegation's original three points.
 The dialogue came to a sudden halt when a group of students from Tiananmen Square came and demanded for the dialogue to end, upon finding out that the dialogue was not broadcast live as promised.